Starting a blog is EASY! Promoting and maintaining a blog is a little bit more tricky.

 There are a few different ways to go about choosing your Blog Logo and Branding your website.

 - design your own logo on Canva or Adobe Illustrator

 - purchase a logo template and create your logo using the template

 - custom site logo design

 Depending on the option you choose, the price will vary.
-Just remember your logo is super important as it is used to identify your site.
+Just remember your logo is super important as it is used to visually identify your site and your online content and images (when you use it as a watermark).
 Your readers will come to recognize your ‘brand’ and changing it later can sometimes have a negative impact for your blog.

-When you are ready to invest in your blog I recommend you contact Melissa:
+When you are ready to invest in your blog logo design, you may want to contact:

 Important Policies You Must Have for Your Blog